NeuroSimo/neurosimo/md/installation-guide.md

 Modify `.env` file in the repository root to set the environment, including the EEG and TMS device settings.

-Finally, reboot the computer.
+Finally, reboot the computer once more.

 After reboot, NeuroSimo should be installed and ready to use via the web interface at [http://localhost:3000](http://localhost:3000).

 ## Web UI setup

 To create a desktop link to the NeuroSimo panel:

 - Open Chrome and navigate to [http://localhost:3000](http://localhost:3000).
 - Click "Install NeuroSimo panel"
 - Enable launching for desktop shortcut